Parkville

 The Upper Hunter Valley surrounding Parkville is world-renowned for thoroughbred horse breeding, and the nearby town of Scone — known as the horse capital of Australia — provides the full range of everyday services including supermarkets, schools, medical facilities, and a railway station connecting to Sydney and beyond.
 Parkville's own railway station, which opened in 1877, has long since closed and no trace remains today.
 The locality's appeal lies in its quiet rural setting with sweeping pastoral landscapes, proximity to Scone's amenities, and the broader character of a region rich in equine heritage and Upper Hunter charm.

-Parkville falls under postcode 2337 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Upper Hunter electorate.
+Parkville falls under postcode 2337 and is governed by the Upper Hunter Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Upper Hunter electorate.

 📍 Location